rsundqvist/id-translation/docs/documentation/translation-primer.rst

 All placeholder names also match exactly, except for the ``'animal_id'`` placeholder in the ``'animals'`` source.
 The easiest solution is to use an override.
 However, as this kind of naming is common, a more generic solution makes sense.
-There's no suitable built-in function for this, so we'll have to create our own.
-The result is shown in the snippet below.

 .. code-block:: python
    :caption: A custom :attr:`~id_translation.mapping.types.AliasFunction` heuristic to turn ``'animal_id'`` into just ``'id'``.